Andrea McKenna • July 8, 2026

 That tradition almost came to an end.

 Richard Gray, who later served as Managing Director, and the board took on that mission and ran with it, helping preserve both public concerts at the theater and free school concerts for Borrego Springs students.
-For many children in this rural community, these programs may be one of their few opportunities to experience professional live music and live stage performance up close.
-Gray continues to support the Association behind the scenes today.
+In a rural community without formal music education, these programs give many local children one of their only opportunities to experience professional live music and stage performance up close.
+Gray continues to support the Association behind the scenes.

 Today, Virginia Sloan Perrin, who has been involved with the Association for decades, serves as chair alongside a dedicated volunteer board.

 As Gray remembered, “Bill was my friend.
-And a friend to many other causes in our community.”
+And a friend to many other causes in our community.
+Next time you visit the Library, say, thank you!
+I always do.”

 The Borrego Springs Community Concert Association continues because of volunteers, donors, members and sponsors who believe live music should be accessible to everyone, including Borrego Springs’ youngest audiences.